 Dexcom (either G4 with xDrip Wireless Bridge or G5), can be connected with xDrip to communicate with the Edison over bluetooth giving a local data store and offline looping option that doesn’t require the internet.

 It’s worth noting that OpenAPS still requires boluses to be administered using the pump.

-Selectable insulin curves are currently in beta test.
+Selectable insulin curves are currently in the dev pre-release version.
 This will allow a user to select the traditional model that approximates insulin action that has been in OpenAPS for some time, or exponential curves that mimic the glycaemic clamp data for both the new ultra-rapid insulins and standard fast acting.

 The Gitter Channel, where you can ask questions, is at: https://gitter.im/nightscout/intend-to-bolus